dani8439/ruby/Section3/notes.md

 If you look at the models folder of your application, have `application_record.rb `file.
 It inherits from `ActiveRecord::Base`.

 You can simply write Ruby code, which gets translated to SQL queries, and your application interacts with the database, and all done using the models layer.

+# The Back-end: CRUD, scaffold and wrap up Section 3

+Query language to communicate with database: SQL (Structured Query Language)

+CRUD actions:

+C - Create

+R - Read

+U - Update

+D - Delete

+Scaffold generator command to create an article model (with two attributes), articles controller, views for articles and migration file to create articles table:

+rails generate scaffold Article title:string description:text

+Command to see routes presented in a viewer-friendly way:

+rails routes --expanded

+The line resources :articles in the config/routes.rb file provides the following routes:

+- index of articles (GET request)

+- new article (GET)

+- create article (POST)

+- edit article (GET)

+- update article (PUT and PATCH)

+- show article (GET)

+- delete article (DELETE)

+From UI perspective ->

+- index lists all the articles in the articles table in the database of the app

+- new article deals with the form to enter in new article details

+- create handles the submission of the items in the new article form

+- edit article deals with the form to enter edited information for an existing article

+- update article deals with the submission of the edit article form

+- show article displays an individual article based on selection

+- delete article deletes an article from the articles table

+In preparation for the next section, learn and practice SQL here: https://www.w3schools.com/sql/